denisleahy/SNRmodels/README.txt

 Description: A GUI program used to model supernova remnants.
-Also attached are a set of animations of hydrodynamic simulations of supernova remnants (animations.zip) and an animation (dEMdTvsT_n6_12.avi) of the Emission Measures and Temperatures for the shocked ISM and for the shocked ejecta.
+Also attached are a set of animations of hydrodynamic simulations of supernova remnants (animations.zip) and an animation (dEMdTvsT_n6_12.avi) of the dimensionless Emission Measures and Temperatures for the shocked ISM (demF and dtF) and for the shocked ejecta (demR and dtR).
 These calculations for these animations are described in the astroph arXiv preprint 1902.08284.

 IMPORTANT: The Windows Executable Version is no longer supported.